LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 Three months in, I can comfortably say I've completed my first milestone!
 Hashsplitting and "marshalling" (the process of constructing large blobs from small blobs) work, and the attaca client is capable of spitting the completed blobs into a Ceph cluster.

-What exactly did this entail, and why did it take so long!?
+What exactly did this entail, and why did it take so long?
+There were several
+reasons: a lack of idiomatic Rust bindings for Ceph, my unfamiliarity with hashsplitting, rolling hashes, and hashes in general, and my unfamiliarity with the `futures` library.
+Additionally, there was a design problem I didn't expect when starting the project, and for which I still lack a perfect solution.

 ## Subproject: `rad-rs`, high-level bindings for librados

 When I first looked into using Ceph for this project, I thought, "great!
-A system which is much easier to deploy than other distributed hashtables, and suits my use case perfectly", which in general is true.
+A system which is much easier to deploy than other distributed object stores and suits my use case perfectly", which in general is true.
 However, the Ceph bindings for Rust covered only the C library, and went no further in terms of idiomatic Rust.
 For the first roughly four weeks of this project, I worked on